juninamo/SimSCEQTL/README.md

 For detailed tutorials and use cases, please see our [vignettes](https://github.com/juninamo/SimSCEQTL/tree/master/vignettes):

-  * **Simulating Cell Type Abundance:** A guide to simulating datasets with differential cell type proportions.
+  * **Simulating cell type abundance:** A guide to simulating datasets with differential cell type proportions.
-  * **Simulating Interaction Effects on Abundance:** Learn how to model complex interactions between covariates.
+  * **Simulating interaction effects on abundance:** Learn how to model complex interactions between covariates.
-  * **Benchmarking sc-eQTL Methods:** A complete walkthrough of generating a dataset with ground-truth eQTLs and performing a power analysis.
+  * **Benchmarking sc-eQTL methods:** A complete walkthrough of generating a dataset with ground-truth eQTLs and performing a power analysis.

 -----